Half-plane non-coexistence without FKG: The random-cluster model

 The random-cluster model satisfies the FKG inequality exactly when $q \geq 1$, so it is no surprise that the $q \geq 1$ regime is much better understood than the $q<1$ regime.
 For example, when $q \geq 1$ (and $p$ is arbitrary), one can obtain a random-cluster model on $\Z^2$ as a weak limit of the corresponding random-cluster models on finite grids, with either free or wired boundary conditions; in fact one does not need to pass to a subsequence to obtain convergence.
 Such a result is not known for any choice of boundary conditions when $q<1$.
 See \cite[Section 3.6]{grimmett2004random} and the recent work \cite{beffara2025newboundcriticalpoint}.

 The main interest is in the locations of phase transitions as $p$ increases.
-On the square lattice $\Z^2$,

-the \emph{self-dual point} is $p_{\sd}(q): =\frac{\sqrt{q}}{{1+\sqrt{q}}}$.
-Zhang's non-coexistence argument shows that the critical point always is greater than or equal to the self-dual point in the positive-association regime $q \geq 1$.
+On the square lattice $\Z^2$, the \emph{self-dual point} is $p_{\sd}(q): =\frac{\sqrt{q}}{{1+\sqrt{q}}}$.
+In the positive-association regime $q \geq 1$, Zhang's non-coexistence argument shows that the critical point always is greater than or equal to the self-dual point.
 Thanks to work of Beffara and Duminil-Copin~\cite{beffara2012self} and of Duminil-Copin, Raoufi, and Tassion~\cite{DCsharpness}, for $q \geq 1$ it is now known that the self-dual point is the critical point of a unique sharp phase transition (for all choices of boundary conditions); this generalizes Kesten's classical result \cite{kesten1980critical} for Bernoulli percolation ($q=1$).
 The self-dual point is still conjectured to be critical in the $q<1$ regime, but not even the analogue of Zhang's result is known.
 Our Theorem~\ref{thm:main} provides a weak substitute, as follows.

 Consider the \emph{torus graph} $\mathbb{T}_n$, namely, the Cayley graph of $(\Z/n\Z)^2$ with respect to the generators $(1,0),(0,1)$ (with no boundary).
 For each $n \in \Z_{\geq 3}$, this graph is self-dual, just like $\Z^2$.
 We can also interpret $\mathbb{T}_n$ as the grid graph on $[-n/2,n/2)^2$ with suitable boundary conditions.
 Extracting a subsequence, we obtain (for arbitrary $q$) a percolation measure $\phi_{p,q}$ on $\Z^2$ as a weak limit of the measures $\phi_{\mathbb{T}_n,p,q}$; the dual measures $\phi_{\mathbb{T}_n,p,q}^*$ also weakly converge to the dual $\phi_{p,q}^*$.
 Both $\phi_{p,q}$ and $\phi_{p,q}^*$ are translation-invariant (due to the symmetry of $\T_n$) and have finite-energy.
 Theorem~\ref{thm:main}, applied to the individual components of the ergodic decomposition, yields the following corollary.